Grishank/Network-Traffic-Threat-Investigation/Investigation/Timeline.md

 The capture initially showed several DNS queries and responses.

-This established normal DNS-related communication within the capture before the investigation shifted toward the suspicious TCP session.
+This established DNS-related communication within the capture before the investigation shifted toward the suspicious TCP session.

 ### 2. TCP Communication Over Port 53